-This statement creates a file and stores either an internal form of the BASIC program, normal binary programs, or typing aid key definitions.
+This statement creates a file and stores either an internal form of the BASIC program or typing-aid key definitions.
 If the specified file already exists, the old entry is purged after the new file is successfully stored.
-(The only HP supplied binary program which can be stored is PHYREC.)

 '''

 RE-STORE Name$&Msus$

 RE-STORE "TEMP:INTERNAL,4,1"

-RE-STORE BIN "PHYREC.FCJ"

 '''

-'''

 RE-STORE KEY "AIDS"

-'''